-Specifics for each portion of the information ecology will be described in greater detail on a the information ecology page.
-Students will also write a short (1 – 2) page paper that introduces and contextualizes their information ecology.
+Specifics requirements for each of these writing spaces will be described in greater detail on a separate assignment page.
+Students will also write a short final paper that analyzes the use of these spaces.

 The module will be broken into four, one-week units:

-In this section we will consider what Jay David Bolter calls writing spaces-online and in-print areas where texts are written, read, and manipulated.
+In this section we will consider what Jay David Bolter calls writing spaces—online and in-print areas where texts are written, read, and manipulated.
 We will look at how new media technologies are changing the way people write, compose, and think about both.
-Our readings will focus on the genre of blogging.
-We will begin to compose collaborative educational/professional/personal blogs using WordPress.com-a free, open source blog host.
+Our readings will focus on blogging.
+We will begin to compose collaborative educational/professional blogs using WordPress.com—a free, open source blog host.

 Ownership and Identities

 In this section we will look at how identities are constructed in electronic spaces and how electronic spaces are forcing us to rethink questions of ownership.
-Readings will center on open source computing, copyright in digital environments, and identity formation in digital environments.
-We will learn how to use a powerful, fun open source application called Netvibes.
+Students will be introduced to Netvibes, a powerful RSS reader.

 The Future of Writing